▶ Breaking

 Mandatory age verification is a privacy disaster by design.

 Discord leaked 70,000 government IDs in 2025.
 Its verification partner Persona exposed another 2,500 files in 2026.
 This isn't about Discord's implementation.
-The moment any company is responsible for holding 100 million driver's licenses, that company becomes the most valuable target on the internet — and the breach is eventually inevitable.
+The moment any company is responsible for holding 100 million driver's licenses, that company becomes the most valuable target on the internet.
+And the breach is eventually inevitable.

 2026-04-24 ▸ 10 min read Policy